 Independent design, environment and sustainability consultancy, LDA Design received the President’s Award – the overall top prize at the Landscape Institute Awards and also won the Strategic Landscape Planning category for their work on Swansea Bay Tidal Lagoon, the World’s first man-made energy-generating tidal lagoon.
 For full press release visit our News page.

-Tidal lagoon Swansea Bay has been working together with Olchfa Comprehensive School to create an A Level and GCSE Geography resource pack.
+Tidal lagoon Swansea Bay has been working together with Olchfa Comprehensive School to create a GCSE Geography resource pack.
 This pack has been developed as a result of input from GCSE Geography teachers at Olchfa, along with two years of Tidal Lagoon’s engagement with the local community and education providers.
 For more details visit our Education Activities page.

 Tidal Lagoon Power, the development company behind the proposed £1 billion Swansea Bay Tidal Lagoon, has announced the appointment of three finance professionals.
 For full press release visit our News page.